Sculptural and Statement Making, the Best Side Tables Are More Than Just a Surface

 The Last Word

 When shopping for a side table, balance beauty with practicality.
-As much as we love a stellar design, a side table must function well as a comfortable place to house a lamp or set a drink.
-If it is too short or unsteady, or requires too much maintenance, no amount of cool design can save it.
+As much as we love a stellar design, the best side table must function well as a comfortable place to house a lamp or set a drink.
+If it is too short or unsteady, or requires too much maintenance, no amount of “cool” can save it.